JustinLove/commander_regeneration/README.md

 ### Alternate Implementations

-I believe this could be ported to server-script, but there would be a small amount of original research in how to set up such mods.
+I believe this could be ported to server-script and would be much simplier as a result, but there would be a small amount of original research in how to set up such mods.

 The mod could be split into create-unit lockdown, and a client mod that performed regeneration, but the regeneration would stop if that client disconnected, and it's also possible that the sim would reject units from a defeated player.